jquense/yup/README.md

 using the normal patterns.
 Generally you should not inherit from `mixed` unless you know what you are doing, better to think of it as an abstract class.
 The other types are fair game though.

-You should keep in mind some basic guidelines when extending schemas
+You should keep in mind some basic guidelines when extending schemas:

 - never mutate an existing schema, always `clone()` and then mutate the new one before returning it.
   Built-in methods like `test` and `transform` take care of this for you, so you can safely use them (see below) without worrying